Joint Majority Shareholder

 On completion of his Economics Degree at the University of East Anglia, Ben started his career qualifying as a Chartered Accountant at local accountancy firm Larking Gowen before moving to a variety of SMEs.

-Director of Catering
+Head of Catering

 Stuart leads all aspects of Delia’s Canary Catering at Carrow Road and is responsible for conference & events, match day catering, the front of house team, the kitchen teams, the kiosks and warehouse teams, catering recruitment, Yellows Bar & Grill and Delia’s Restaurant & Bar.